vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/v1.5.1-1.1/vSphere - Backed by NSX-T/tkoVsphereNSXT.md

 ## <a id=deploy-tko></a> Deploy Tanzu for Kubernetes Operations

-Do the following to deploy Tanzu for Kubernetes Operations using VMware Service Installer for VMware Tanzu.
+Do the following to deploy Tanzu for Kubernetes Operations using Service Installer for VMware Tanzu.

 1. Enter ssh root@_Service-Installer-IP_ in a terminal window to log in to Service Installer for VMware Tanzu.
 Replace Service-Installer-IP with the IP address for your Service Installer installation.